MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

         * **Protect (Apply sensitivity label to download and monitor all activities)**: This option is only available if you selected **Control file download (with inspection)** under **Session policy**.
 If your organization uses Microsoft Purview Information Protection, you can set an **Action** to apply a sensitivity label set in Microsoft Purview Information Protection to the file.
 For more information, see [How protect download works](#protect-download).

 1. You can **Create an alert for each matching event with the policy's severity** and set an alert limit.
-Select whether you want the alert as an email, a text message, or both.
+Select if you want the alert as an email.

 ## <a name="monitor-session"></a>Monitor all activities